Medically reviewed by Charlie Chen, MD

-If your interested in learning more about breast augmentation you’ve come to the right place.
+If you’re interested in learning more about breast augmentation you’ve come to the right place.
 This is your ultimate guide to EVERYTHING you need to know about breast augmentation.
 Read through the articles below to learn more about how breast enlargement surgery can give you the breasts you’ve always dreamed of!

 What Exactly is Breast Augmentation?

 Breast augmentation is the process of inserting artificial implants or your own body fat to increase the size and shape of the breast.
+The specific type of breast implant shape, firmness, and projection can be customized to your goals and desires.

 A breast lift may also be part of the breast augmentation procedure if your breasts are sagging due to aging, pregnancy, breastfeeding or weight loss.
 A breast lift can help provide a younger, firmer, and perkier looking breast.